Saperavi

-Saperavi (საფერავი; literally "paint, dye, give color") is an acidic, teinturier-type grape variety native to the country of Georgia, where it is used to make many of the region's most well-known wines.
-Separavi spread from Georgia to other parts of the Black Sea region and is considered an important variety in countries such as Moldova, Ukraine, and Bulgaria.
+Saperavi (საფერავი; literally "paint, dye, give color") is an acidic, teinturier-type grape variety native to the country of Georgia, where it is used to make many of the region's best-known wines.
+Saperavi spread from Georgia to other parts of the Black Sea region and is considered an important variety in countries such as Moldova, Ukraine, and Bulgaria.
 In recent decades, it has also made its way as far as the United States and Australia, where it began to gain foothold in the 1990s.

 Saperavi is also known under the synonyms Didi Saperavi, Kleinberiger, Nerki Khagog, Patara Saperavi, Saparavi, Sapeavi de Kakhetie, Saperaibi, Saperavi de Kachet, Saperavi de Kakhetie, Saperavi Patara, Sapeur, Sapperavi, Sapperavy, Scoperawi, and Szaperavi.

 Characteristics

 The berries are medium to large, elliptic or round depending on the type, dark bluish, and thin-skinned; with a maturation period of approximately 5 months and moderate productivity.
 The leaves are 3-lobed, large, and roundish.

 Saperavi produces an extractive wine with a characteristic bouquet, a harmonious taste, and pleasant astringency.
 Its alcoholic strength ranges from 10.5 to 12.5% and titrated acidity from 5 to 7%.
 Saperavi grapes produce very deep red wines that are suitable for extended aging.
 It has the potential to produce high alcohol levels, and is often blended with lighter varieties.
 It is by far the most dominant Georgian red grape in terms of overall production.

 Saperavi is a hardy variety, known for its ability to handle extremely cold weather and is popular for growing in high altitude and inland regions such as Kakheti.
 It is a teinturier grape, containing the red anthocyanin within the grape pulp as well as the skin and is unusual in being one of very few such grapes used in single-varietal winemaking.